MicrosoftDocs/sql-docs/docs/2014/database-engine/set-a-database-to-single-user-mode.md

 ms.assetid: fb5254eb-b635-4b39-8361-136fd36f2b1f
 caps.latest.revision: 21
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Set a Database to Single-user Mode
-  This topic describes how to set a user-defined database to single-user mode in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to set a user-defined database to single-user mode in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Single-user mode specifies that only one user at a time can access the database and is generally used for maintenance actions.

  **In This Topic**